 Priscilla Beck is an artist and writer living in nipaluna/Hobart.
 Priscilla completed her Bachelor of Fine Arts at the Queensland College of Art, Brisbane in 2011, and received Honours (first class) from the University of Tasmania, Tasmanian College of the Arts in 2016.
 Priscilla was a founding director of Addition ARI, and is currently Chair of the Board of Constance ARI.
 Priscilla was an Artist In Residence at UTas in 2017 and a studio resident at Contemporary Art Tasmania in 2018/19.
 Her work has been shown both locally and interstate.
 Priscilla’s art practice is open-ended and speculative, she often works within set frameworks to create subtle, material-based installations.
 Each work is deeply connected to process and place, and uses art practice and systems as the ‘site’ within which to respond.
 Her practice is complemented by a portfolio of critical and creative writing and facilitating projects in the community.

 Caitlin Fargher is a multi-disciplinary artist working in sculptural installation and curating.
-Graduating with a Bachelor of Media Arts and Honours in Fine Arts at UNSW Art and Design in 2017 in Sydney, she has now returned home to be based in nipaluna/Hobart.
+Graduating with First Class Honours in Fine Arts/Media Arts at UNSW Art and Design in 2017 in Sydney, she has returned home to be based in nipaluna/Hobart.
 She works out of Good Grief Studios.
-Her work is created through an embodied practice that explores the space between romantic and colonial/destructive understandings of landscape.
-Her curatorial practice aims to bring artists together to create a necessary conversation concerning both personal and entangled histories, materials and sites.
-Alongside her arts and curatorial practice, Caitlin is an arts administrator at Rosny Farm Arts Centre (Clarence City Council), Public Officer at CONSTANCE ARI and Treasurer at Good Grief Studios, and currently undertaking a Masters of Teaching (Secondary, Art).
+Her work is created through an embodied practice that explores histories, sites, ecologies and memories.
+Gardening, cooking, environmental systems, historical research and family narratives inform her materials.
+Alongside her arts and curatorial practice, Caitlin is on the board of CONSTANCE ARI and Treasurer at Good Grief Studios, and currently undertaking a Masters of Teaching (Secondary, Art).